h4ckyou/h4ckyou.github.io/posts/ctf/picoctf/writeup25.md

 Well there are some bugs here such as:
 - Buffer overflow in feedback
-- Out of bound read in add message
+- Out of bound write in add message

 There's also an overflow in add recipient but i wouldn't consider it that much of a risk because even though it overwrites the `msg` field when we attempt to add a message it will replace what we overwrote with our new message